getsolus/solus-site.github.io/content/blog/2017-11-12-this-week-in-solus-install-48.md

 - Pulseaudio 11
 - Python 2 and 3

-Additionally, we'll be working on improving the state of hotspot enabling by shipping `hostapd` as well as support for network shares with Samba enablement and testing.
+Additionally, we'll be working on improving the state:

+- Hotspot enabling by shipping `hostapd`
+- Network shares with Samba enablement and testing
+- Wayland with enablement and [improving the NVIDIA GL/EGL situation](https://dev.solus-project.com/T4901)

+### Software Center and Third Party

+The same Snap technology enabling our gaming runtime will also enable a smoother third-party experience.
+We'll be continuing our work on integrating Snaps into the Solus Software Center, replacing our current third party system with them.
+Meanwhile, we'll be fixing various issues and addressing some feature requests for the Software Center, such as adding an Update button in the package details page of apps that are already installed.

 ## Last TWIS